ncphillips/truecoders.io/_courses/c-sharp.markdown

 This course covers the {{ page.title }} stacks.

 The schedule for this course is Monday through Friday from 8am until 2pm.
-Here's how a normal course day will look:

-* 8:00 am: Course Lecture, Demo, and Q&A
-* 9:00 am: Coding Exercises
-* 10:00 am: Coding Challenge: Overview and Demo
-* 11:00 am: Lunch Break
-* 11:45 am: Coding Challenge: Execution
-* 12:45 pm: Coding Exercises
-* 1:30 pm: Review, Recap, and Q&A